HemanthKumar9969/To-Do-List/README.md

 # Todo List App

 Overview:
-This Task Manager & Todo List App is a simple and efficient tool designed to help you organize your tasks and manage your time effectively.
+This Todo List App is a simple and efficient tool designed to help you organize your tasks and manage your time effectively.

 Features:
 Task Creation: Easily create new tasks.